Terms and Conditions

 Centre tuition fees

-After starting your programme, fees for the third term (and any subsequent terms) are payable to us in full no later than 28 days before the start of the second term.
+After starting your programme, fees for the second term (and any subsequent terms) must be paid in full no later than two months before the start of the second term.

 Reasonable efforts are always made to keep fees to the minimum that is consistent with the provision of a modern and efficient teaching programme.
 However, fee increases may become necessary from time to time in order to maintain standards or following a change in law or regulation.
 You will be notified in advance of any increase, but we will not increase fees during the course of an academic year.